boffnoff/boffnoff.github.com/_posts/2013-10-25-last-and-final-day.md

 name in the array, "obi wan".
 Following that it, it will give you the full name of the second variable within that string: "the emperor", and lastly it will tell you the full name of "james": that
 being: "james brown".

+So that brings the end of my Work Experience, here with Dave Taylor to an end. :( It's such a shame that time has gone so quickly, but I have learnt a lot from this 'experience', in a matter of hours he was able to teach me the basics of JavaScript in a way that the books that I had been pouring myself over, never could.
+Thank you so much!
+I just wish that I could stay and learn even more.